Liquidambar styraciflua

 Problem number one for many homeowners is size.
 This tree routinely reaches 60-75 ft tall with a 40-60 ft spread, so it overwhelms small lots where a Japanese Maple or smaller flowering tree would fit better.

 Root issues worry a lot of people.
-Sweetgum roots are vigorous and shallow in compacted soil, which can heave sidewalks like some maples do, but they are usually less aggressive than weeping willow or other water-chasing trees.
+Sweetgum roots are vigorous and shallow in compacted soil, which can heave sidewalks like some Maples do, but they are usually less aggressive than Weeping Willow or other water-chasing trees.

 Messy seed balls are the other major complaint.
-The hard, spiky fruit capsules drop by the hundreds, so this is not a barefoot-friendly lawn tree the way a clean-canopy redbud or smaller ornamental tree might be.
+The hard, spiky fruit capsules drop by the hundreds, so this is not a barefoot-friendly lawn tree the way a clean-canopy Redbud or smaller ornamental tree might be.

 Cleanup headaches often push people away from sweetgum, so cultivar choice matters.
 Modern named selections focus on fall color, narrower form, or reduced fruiting to make the tree more yard-friendly.